jym16/jym16.github.io/about.md

 </p>
 <p class="justified">
   I am Jun Yamamoto, an applied physics student at <strong>Hokkaido University</strong> (Sapporo, Japan) interested in complex networks and statistical physics.
-  I obtained a degree of bachelor of engineering in the field of applied physics at the School of Engineering, Hokkaido University in March 2022.
+  I obtained the degree of bachelor of engineering in the field of applied physics at the School of Engineering, Hokkaido University in March 2022.
   I will start my study for Master of Science in mathematical sciences at the <strong>Queen Mary University of London</strong> in September 2022 to further my interest in complex networks.
 </p>